Home » Water Softening » Water Softener Guides » 2 Main Reasons Why Your Water Softener is Overflowing

 Last Updated on

-Why is my water softener overflowing?
-In a nutshell, water softener overflowing occurs when excess water is stored in the water softener tank due to blockage in water flow from the tank to the house.
+Water softener overflowing occurs when excess water is stored in the water softener tank due to blockage in water flow from the tank to the house.
+The brine line on the tank shows the maximum water level.
+Exceeding this will cause the water to overflow.

-Check Faulty Control Valve
+1.There's A Faulty Control Valve

 The Regeneration Process